-When you hear “rekindle the romance” what comes to mind?
+What is your idea of romance?
 A candlelight dinner?
 A moonlit stroll?
-How about sipping delicious wines amid crumbling castles and breathstealing mountain views?
+How about sipping delicious wines amongst crumbling castles and breathtaking mountain views?
 Such a place exists — and best of all you do not have to suffer a romance novel to experience it.

-IF YOU ARE not familiar with the wine country of South Tyrol, spending a day cruising along its famous Wine Road makes for an excellent introduction.
-This mellow road unfurls with pure Mediterranean bliss — winding gently from one vine-drenched hill to the next.
+If you are not familiar with South Tyrol’s wine country, spending a day cruising along its famous Wine Road makes for an excellent introduction.
+This mellow roadway unfurls with pure Mediterranean bliss — winding gently from one vine-drenched hill to the next.

-Stately manors in regal poses pop amid the fruited scape — painting a romantic scene that would make even Casanova gush.
-But as nice as it is to drive along the Wine Road, we discovered that to really immerse oneself in the unique culture of South Tyrol’s Alpine wines, nothing tops staying at a boutique winery perched beneath the peaks.
+Stately manors in regal poses pop amid the fruited scape — painting a seductive scene that would make even Casanova blush.
+But as nice as it is to drive along the Wine Road, we discovered that to really appreciate the unique culture of South Tyrol’s Alpine wines, nothing tops staying at a boutique winery perched beneath the peaks.

 In this post, we introduce you to the lovely Donà Winery (officially Weingut Donà in German) — a charming family-owned wine estate situated near the historic wine village of Eppan.
-Beyond caressing grapes until they become mouth-dazzling wines, the estate also possesses a villa offering guests a chance to relax in the heart of vineyards while enjoying the commanding company of the Dolomites and Alps all around.
-As you’ll see, staying amid such beauty is an experience unlike any other.
+In addition to romancing grapevines into mouth-dazzling wines, the estate also offers guests a chance to relax amid vineyards while enjoying the lofty company of the Dolomites and Alps.
+As you’ll see, staying in a place surrounded by such beauty is an experience unlike any other.

 As we arrived later than our scheduled check-in time, Martina Waldner Donà, the owner of Weingut Donà, gave us instructions to locate the keys to our villa apartment.
-Walking in to the rental was immediately pleasing to our travel-weary legs and eyes.
+Walking in was immediately pleasing to our travel-weary legs and eyes.

 Warm alpine wood accents greeted us.
 These rustic adornments were complemented by contemporary touches — perfectly marrying Tyrolean charm with Italian flair.
 The thoughtfully curated decor and furnishings gave the apartment a spacious yet cozy look.

 ⇒ YOU MIGHT ALSO LIKE: Visiting Lana: Soulful Adventure Awaits You in South Tyrol